-Agenda Item Action by Whom Date an update on key digital projects.
-Reported: By AR That the Digital Strategy had been running for six months and in that time the Digital team had delivered a range of achievements and operational service standards including the digitisation of 1.2m documents; network uptime of 98%; the go live of interoperability with EPIC for results and reporting; 559 subject access requests and 400 FoI responses.
-In addition the team had received awards and nominations externally and had received 13 Laudix nominations from within the Trust.
-That the training strategy would be taken to the next SPC.
-That a number of digital team members were now based at the new hospital and supporting the move.
-That work on Lorenzo optimisation continued and our Clinical Lead had taken on the Chair of the National Lorenzo user forum.
-That there was continued vigilance and focus on Cyber Security with ongoing threats managed and staff being reminded of their responsibilities through the roll out of the new Acceptable Use policy.
+Agenda Item Action by Whom Date

+an update on key digital projects.

+Reported: By AR i.
+That the Digital Strategy had been running for six months and in that time the Digital team had delivered a range of achievements and operational service standards including the digitisation of 1.2m documents; network uptime of 98%; the go live of interoperability with EPIC for results and reporting; 559 subject access requests and 400 Fol responses.
+In addition the team had received awards and nominations externally and had received 13 Laudix nominations from within the Trust. ii.
+That the training strategy would be taken to the next SPC. iii.
+That a number of digital team members were now based at the new hospital and supporting the move. iv.
+That work on Lorenzo optimisation continued and our Clinical Lead had taken on the Chair of the National Lorenzo user forum. v.
+That there was continued vigilance and focus on Cyber Security with ongoing threats managed and staff being reminded of their responsibilities through the roll out of the new Acceptable Use policy. vi.
 That there would be a further drive to reduce the use of paper across the Trust.

 Discussion: RZ asked about the plan for KPIs for the structure, process and outcomes of the Digital strategy.
 AR confirmed that the Digital Strategy included KPIs and performance against these would be reported to the Board.
 SP noted that the Trust was undertaking a significant and high profile move in 2019 and this may make it more vulnerable to cyber threats.
 The Board noted that the risk from Cyber had been reviewed and escalated through the BAF.
-The Board noted the Lorenzo Clinical Lead Dr Chris Johnson was to be invited to present at the March meeting of the Council of Governors.
-7 ANY OTHER BUSINESS None • 8 8.i BOARD FORWARD AGENDA Board Forward Planner Noted: The Board noted the Board Forward Planner 8.ii Items escalated or referred to Committee i.
+The Board recommended that steps should be taken to publicise the achievements of interoperability between Lorenzo and EPIC.
+SP noted that this fitted with the ambitions of the national digital agenda.
+JW noted that the Lorenzo Clinical Lead Dr Chris Johnson was to be invited to present at the March meeting of the Council of Governors.
+Noted: The Board noted the update on Digital Strategy

+7 ANY OTHER BUSINESS

+None

+8 BOARD FORWARD AGENDA

+8.i Board Forward Planner

+Noted: The Board noted the Board Forward Planner

+8.ii i.
 High Impact Interventions - detail to be provided in PIPR ii.
 In House Urgent pathway - QI project to be reviewed at PC

 The meeting finished at 11.10am

 Signed

 Date